aut0poietic/wp-starter-kit/README.md

 <dl>
 <dt><code>$this->add_admin_ajax( $action )</code></dt>
-<dd>Using the method provided <code>$action</code>, creates an WordPress AJAX action of the same name.
+<dd>Using the method provided in <code>$action</code>, creates an WordPress AJAX action of the same name.
  This action will only be available to users who are logged into WordPress.</dd>

 <dt><code>$this->add_client_ajax( $action )</code></dt>
 <dd>Using the method provided <code>$action</code>, creates an WordPress AJAX action of the same name.
- This action will only be available to all users.</dd>
+ This action will be available to all users.</dd>
 </dl>

 Like the action / filter hooks, the ajax methods attach themselves to methods in your `Feature` subclasses.